Y0Coss/docs-fork/pages/public_cloud/ai_machine_learning/deploy_guide_03_tokens/guide.en-gb.md

 ovhai token create operator-token --role operator --label-selector group=A
 ```

-You can also scope a token to a specific app using `ovh/id` label and the app’s ID as its value.
+You can also scope a token to a specific app using the `ovh/id` label and the app’s ID as its value.
 This label is added automatically by default as explained [above](#instructions) and, because it is reserved, it will uniquely match only one app.

 ### Using a token to query an AI Deploy app